Glitter (soundtrack): Music and lyrics

-This was followed by "Twister", another ballad which was called "quietly heartbreaking", in reference to its lyrics which talk about the suicide of Carey's friend and hairstylist, Tonjua Twist.
-According to Carey, Twist took her own life in the spring of 2000, and was known for her joy of life and her ability to put people at ease.
-She was "child like and effervescent", but behind her mask of happiness was "a well" of lifelong and deep-rooted pain.
-In "Twister", Carey described the hidden inner-struggle of her friend, and tried to find "closure"; her "way of saying goodbye".
-Chris Chuck from Daily News described its lyrics as "an airy requiem for a friend lost to suicide" and felt it was "the only memorable song on the album."
-With lyrics reading "Feelin' kinda fragile and I've got a lot to handle / But I guess this is my way of saying goodbye", David Browne from Entertainment Weekly felt that Carey was possibly referring to her own suicide rather than her friends, especially in light of the events that were taking place during the album's release.
-The album ends with the original version of "Loverboy" featuring Cameo.
+This is followed by "Twister", a ballad described as "quietly heartbreaking", which addresses the suicide of Carey's friend and hairstylist, Tonjua Twist.
+According to Carey, Twist took her own life in the spring of 2000; she was known for her joy of life and ability to put others at ease.
+Although described as "child like and effervescent", Twist concealed "a well" of deep-rooted pain.
+In "Twister", Carey examined her friend's inner struggles in search of "closure", calling the song her "way of saying goodbye".
+Chuck Campley of the Daily News called the lyrics "an airy requiem for a friend lost to suicide" and regarded it as "the only memorable song on the album."
+Quoting the lines "Feelin' kinda fragile and I've got a lot to handle / But I guess this is my way of saying goodbye", David Browne of Entertainment Weekly speculated that Carey might have been alluding to her own emotional state rather than her friend's, given the turmoil surrounding the album's release.
+The album concludes with the original version of "Loverboy", featuring Cameo.